 Within less than 2 weeks after he was discharged, we took him to see his pediatrician again at the night clinic because of his cough.
 He started wheezing and had retractions (drawing in of the neck and chest with each breath), oxygen level was low and we were sent to the hospital immediately.
 Quick update on my blog seems harmless, right?
 Oh, not so much, people!

 Weeks after those horrible scariest times of our lives, I started hearing some buzz about what a terrible mother I am.
 “Can you believe that she still blog when her son was in the hospital?” you know somewhere along those lines.

 This got me infuriated!
 What the heck?

-Apparently some people failed to see that for me (and for a lot of people), writing/blogging is one of my coping mechanisms!
+Apparently, some people failed to see that for me (and for a lot of people), writing/blogging is one of my coping mechanisms!
 It only took me less than 30 minutes to post something, around the same amount of time others need to take a shower (hey, a long relaxing lavender-scented-bubble bath might even take up to an hour!)
 After all the stresses from dealing with a really sick little boy, blogging helps me pouring it out!
-Yes, I cried my eyes out during those times in the hospital and I can’t sleep, not even when I switched ‘duties’ with DH and I got a chance to come home for a quick shower and get the much needed sleep.
+Yes, I cried my eyes out during those times in the hospital and I can’t sleep, not even when I switched ‘duties’ with my ex-husband and I got a chance to come home for a quick shower and get the much-needed sleep.

 These people have no idea what’s going on in my house yet they dare calling me a bad mother because a few lines I managed to share and obviously published with tears rolling out of my face asking them to pray for us?